l0ve2cr3ate/fullstack-open-2020/part2/phonebook/README.md

 You can find the deployed app here: https://phonebook-backend-2020.herokuapp.com/

+**Note**
+If you want to run the app using json webserver instead of the phonebook backend, you should change the baseUrl in the `services` folder to `http://localhost:3001/api/persons`, and start jsonwebserver with `npm run server` command.

 Exercises of part2 are divided in subparts.
 You can find the solutions for every subpart in their respective folder.

 ### Exercise part2 phonebook